How to Network Authentically Without Being awkward

 Identifying Networking Events that Suit Your Style

-Jenny Blake, a business strategist, champions quality over quantity.
-“I’m not a quantity networker at all.
+Jenny Blake favors quality over quantity: “I’m not a quantity networker at all.
 My vision of success is meeting one person who feels like a soul friend.”
-This mindset shift changes everything.
+Use that idea as a test: aim for one deep connection at an event rather than a long list of superficial contacts.

 Exploring Alternative Formats Like Speed and Curated Experiences